 - Primary nursing.

 - Patient-centered care.

-The correct answers are D and E, total patient care and patient-centered care.
+Total patient care and patient-centered care.
 A, B, and C are not described in this scenario.

 Which of the following care delivery models always require delegation by the RN?
 Select all that apply.